stan-dev/loo/tests/testthat/_snaps/compare.md

       See ?`loo-glossary` (sections `diag_diff` and `diag_elpd`)
       or https://mc-stan.org/loo/reference/loo-glossary.html.

-      Other measures compared: elpd, r2.
-Use print(x, measures = "all").
+      Use print(x, measures = "all") to see all measures.

 # model_compare returns expected results (2 models)